Raniz85/tdd-workshop/slides.md

 <v-clicks>

-- By writing the tests first, the code is by definition testable
+- Testable code leads to looser coupling - i.e. better maintainability
 - Tests are forced to be _meaningful_

 </v-clicks>